4 Surveys

 The survey remains open for four weeks.
 In consultation with the program review team, reminders and/or extensions may be used to encourage participation.

-Approximately three weeks following the closing of the survey, the Curriculum Governance Officer will share the survey results with the program review team in a Summary Report.
+Approximately three weeks following the closing of the survey, the support person will share the survey results with the program review team in a Summary Report.
 The results are anonymized and redacted (as appropriate) to ensure that the confidentiality of survey participants is maintained, and that no person is identified in the survey responses.
 The survey reports are shared with the External Reviewers (Module 6) and results from the surveys inform the development of an Action Plan (Module 7).

-We believe it is important for faculty to have primary responsibility over analyzing and interpreting the survey results because those involved in and engaged in the day-to-day operations of the program are best positioned “to ensure the richness, subtlety, and nuance of meaning are not lost in translation” (Wehipeihana, 2019, p.
+We believe it is important for faculty to have primary responsibility over analyzing and interpreting the survey results to maintain the credibility of the findings (Hoare et al., 2024) because those involved in and engaged in the day-to-day operations of the program are best positioned “to ensure the richness, subtlety, and nuance of meaning are not lost in translation” (Wehipeihana, 2019, p.
 372).

 References